SimsesLab/DTU-PCB-prototyping/README.md

 ---

-## Making PCBs with the Roland CNC milling machine
+## Making PCBs with the Roland CNC router
 Work in progress (monoFab SRM-20)